bricolsoftconsulting/WebViewIssue17535Fix/README.md

 ---------------------
 This project is a workaround for Android issue 17535: http://code.google.com/p/android/issues/detail?id=17535

 Issue 17535 affects the webview on Honeycomb and ICS.
-Android apps typically load HTML files from the app assets folder into the webview via special android_asset URLs (e.g. `file:///android_asset/mypage.html`).
+Android apps typically load HTML files from the app assets folder into the webview via special android_asset URLs.
 On Honeycomb and ICS, if the android_asset URLs contain parameters (e.g. `file:///android_asset/mypage.html?test=test`) or anchors (e.g. `file:///android_asset/mypage.html#test`), the webview incorrectly displays a page not found error -- even though the file exists.

 This workaround fixes the problem completely and allows you to use both parameters and anchors in android_asset URLs.
 The project is provided as a JAR, so you can easily include it in your app.